-Since reports of the coronavirus surfaced in late December, more than 60,000 people have been infected and over 1,300 people have died around the world.
-As the virus has continued to have global impact, the US government has established travel advisories, leading to flights and cruises have canceling their routes.
+Since reports of the coronavirus surfaced in late December, over 5,900,000 people have been infected and over 358,000 have died around the world.
+As the virus continues to have a global impact, the countries around the world have established travel advisories and rules, leading airlines and cruises to cancel their routes.

-Here is everything you need to know about traveling while coronavirus spreads.
+Here is everything you need to know about traveling right now.

 What is coronavirus?

-Coronavirus was first discovered in December 2019 in Wuhan, Hubei Province, China.
-According to The BBC, the World Health Organization announced on Feb.
-12 that the official name for the specific strain of coronavirus is Covid-19.
+Coronavirus was first discovered in December 2019 in Wuhan, within the Hubei province of China.
+WHO announced on Feb.
+12 that the official name for the specific strain of coronavirus is COVID-19.

-“Coronaviruses are a large family of viruses, some causing illness in people and others that circulate among animals, including camels, cats and bats,” according to the Center for Disease Control (CDC).
+“Coronaviruses are a large family of viruses, some causing illness in people and others that circulate among animals, including camels, cats, and bats,” according to the Centers for Disease Control and Prevention (CDC).

 Both Middle Eastern Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS) are caused by a coronavirus, but not the strain that’s currently circulating.